wuhan66/DMWA-MMTL/README.md

   device="0,1,2,3",
 )
 ```
-# 🚀 YOLO-EMAC with FlashAttention
+# 🚀 DMWA-MMTL with FlashAttention

-This repository provides an efficient training pipeline for YOLO-EMAC using [Ultralytics](https://github.com/ultralytics/ultralytics) and [FlashAttention](https://github.com/Dao-AILab/flash-attention), enabling high-speed object detection on multi-GPU setups.
+This repository provides an efficient training pipeline for DMWA-MMTL using [Ultralytics](https://github.com/ultralytics/ultralytics) and [FlashAttention](https://github.com/Dao-AILab/flash-attention), enabling high-speed object detection on multi-GPU setups.

 ---